jankidepala/Typescript-deep-dive/README.md

 - Insert an array middle of an array - O(n) -
 - remove duplicates fro array - linera or lag or quadratic
 - Uppercase a string - O(n)
-- Inset an item in a linked list -
+- Inset an item in a linked list -  O(n)
+- Compute the checksum of strings in an array - O(n)
+- Sort an array - Exponential
 ---------------------------------------------
 SORT